nwgambee/flashcards_ngambee/README.md

 _ _ _

 ## Setup:
-1 - To clone the repository, find and click on the `Clone or download` button on the top right corner of this page.
+1 - To clone the repository, find and click on the `Clone or download` button on the top right corner of this page under the yellow bar.

 2 - Copy the SSH (or HTTPS if you use it) link and paste it into your terminal following the words `git clone`.
 The command should look this: `git clone git@github.com:nwgambee/flashcards_ngambee.git`

-3 - `cd` into the parent directory of the new repo and run `node index.js` in your terminal.
+3 - `cd` into the parent directory of your local copy of the repo and run `node index.js` in your terminal.

 4 - You are ready to play!
 Use the arrow keys and the space bar to run through the flashcards, and have fun!